2020 Highlight of Vietnam 11-day

 |*All Seat-In-Coach tours have guaranteed departure for minimum 2 passengers|

 - This is a land-only tour, please contact us for international flight rate.
-If you wish to book your own international flights, please feel free to consult us about your trip schedule before booking your flights
+If you wish to book your own international flights to Vietnam, please feel free to consult us about your trip schedule before booking your flights

 - Please note that compulsory gala dinners and peak season surcharges may apply during peak periods surrounding the public holidays of Christmas and New Year and Lunar New Year (TET Festival) - these surcharges will be confirmed at the time of booking